Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![On the Proxy Settings screen, the radio button is selected for Connect directly to Azure Site Recovery without a proxy server.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image101.png "Proxy Settings screen")

-31. The provider will then connect and configure the Azure Site Recovery registration for the Hyper-V Server.
+31. The provider will then connect and configure the Azure Site Recovery registration for the Hyper-V Server

     ![On the Registration screen, a message indicates that azure site recovery is being configured for registration.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image102.png "Registration screen")